History of Texas: JFK assassination

 On Friday, November 22, 1963, in Dallas, Texas, at 12:30 pm Central Standard Time (18:30 UTC), Lee Harvey Oswald shot and killed President John F. Kennedy.
 The Texas Governor, John B. Connally, was also shot but survived.
 The episode caused a national outrage focused on right wing elements in Dallas that had long been hostile to Kennedy.
 However, Oswald was a pro Castro Marxist revolutionary and had no discernable connection to any right-wing organizations.
 In fact, no organizations of the right (or left) were implicated in the assassination.
 In the aftermath, many in media and on the political left attempted to smear the city and its citizens with accusations that "Dallas is a deceased city" or "Dallas is a city of hate".
-But subsequently, Oswald was found to have acted alone and had, at best, a tendential connection to the city, having lived there for only a short time.
+But subsequently, Oswald was found to have acted alone and had, at best, a tangential connection to the city, having lived there for only a short time.
 Nevertheless, for a half-century and more the people of Dallas still struggle with being branded as having some responsibility.
 The Sixth Floor Museum at Dealey Plaza, located where the assassin is believed to have fired the shots, has become a historic tourist site.